Da1sypetals/alts/prompt.md

-use anyhow, log, env_logger (hardcode the log level to info), clap, toml. use whatever lib you want to.
+use anyhow, log, env_logger (hardcode the log level to info), clap, toml. use whatever lib you find convenient.
 DO NOT KEEP MINIMAL DEPENDENCY.

 ---